ddanakim0304/-Unity-First-Gamedev-Project/README.md

 ### Features
 - A 3D game where you move the player left and right to avoid obstacles.
 - Four levels with an increasing number of obstacles.
+- If you bump into an obstacle, the game automatically restarts at the same level.
+- The score is calculated based on the player's distance moved.

 ### v2.0 (07/20 ~ Work in progress)